dtcenter/METplotpy/metplotpy/plots/histogram/README_histogram.rst

 orientation: The orientation of the plot, set to 'v' for vertical, 'h' for horizontal

-legend_x:

-legend_y:

-legend_font_family: The name of the font family to be used in the legend

-legend_font_size:  The size of the font in the legend, given in pixels.

-legend_font_color:  The color of the font in the legend, the name of the color is sufficient, e.g. Black, Blue, etc.

-legend_bgcolor:  The background color of the legend, leave empty if no background is desired, otherwise, indicate a color name

-legend_bordercolor:

-legend_borderwidth:

-legend_xanchor:

-legend_yanchor:

-xaxis_x:

-xaxis_y:

-xaxis_title:

-xaxis_title_text:

-xaxis_title_text_font_family:

-xaxis_title_text_font_size:

-xaxis_title_text_font_color: The color of the text comprising the title of the x-axis.
-The name of the color is acceptable, eg. Black, Red, etc.

-xaxis_linecolor:      The color of the x-axis of the plot.
-The name of the color is acceptable: Black, Red, etc.

-xaxis_showline:  Set to True to show the x-axis, False otherwise.

-xaxis_linewidth:  The width of the x-axis line, in pixels

-yaxis_x:

-yaxis_y:

-yaxis_title_text:

-yaxis_title_text_font_family:

-yaxis_title_text_font_size:

-yaxis_title_text_font_color:  The color of the text of the y-axis of the plot.
+border_width = 2

+xanchor = center

+yanchor = top

+**[legend]**

+x:

+y:

+font_family: The name of the font family to be used in the legend

+font_size:  The size of the font in the legend, given in pixels.

+font_color:  The color of the font in the legend, the name of the color is sufficient, e.g. Black, Blue, etc.

+bgcolor:  The background color of the legend, leave empty if no background is desired, otherwise, indicate a color name

+border_color:

+border_width:

+xanchor:

+yanchor:

+**[xaxis]**

+x:

+y:

+linecolor:      The color of the x-axis of the plot.
+Indicate the name of the color, e.g. Black, Red, etc.

+showline:  Set to True to show the x-axis, False otherwise.

+linewidth:  The width of the x-axis line, in pixels

+**[xaxis_title]**

+text:

+text_font_family:

+text_font_size:

+text_font_color: The color of the text comprising the title of the x-axis.
+The name of the co

+**[yaxis]**

+x:

+y:

+linecolor:

+linewidth:

+showline:

+showgrid:

+ticks:

+tickwidth:

+tickcolor:

+gridwidth:

+gridcolor:

+**[yaxis_title]**

+text:

+text_font_family:

+text_font_size:

+text_font_color:  The color of the text of the y-axis of the plot.
 The name of the color is acceptable, e.g. Black, Red, etc.

-yaxis_linecolor:

-yaxis_linewidth:

-yaxis_showline:

-yaxis_showgrid:

-yaxis_tick:

-yaxis_tickwidth:

-yaxis_tickcolor:

-yaxis_gridwidth:

-yaxis_gridcolor:

-xbins_start:

-xbins_end:

-xbins_size:
+**[xbins]**

+start:

+end:

+size: 10